ardauzan/gol/README.md

 ## Overview

 This project is a personal exercise in learning the Gleam programming language by implementing the Game of Life from scratch, without third-party libraries.
-It is a learning tool and ==not intended for production use==.
-The code is ==licensed under MIT== and is available at [GitHub](https://github.com/ardauzan/gol).
+It is a learning tool and **not intended for production use**.
+The code is **licensed under MIT** and is available at [GitHub](https://github.com/ardauzan/gol).
 Contributions and usage are welcome, but please credit the project if you find it helpful.
 Don't forget to give it a star if you like it! :star:

 ## Definitions